nottolivc/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are so that a user does not need to authenticate themselves every time they need to access the resources and can be set to time out for security reasons.
+They protect your data and limit access to individual sessions.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes passwords using cryptography to be stored instead of being stored as a string which exposes a users password to hackers.

 - [ ] What does bcrypt do to slow down attackers?

+It hashes password data multiple times with a time-delay function to prevent rainbow table attacks.

 - [ ] What are the three parts of the JSON Web Token?

+Headers, payload, and its' signature.

 ## Minimum Viable Product